Rory-Folster/rory-folster/README.md

 I am currently working on a few different projects, both school related and personal.

-if you would like to check out my website, visit: https://rory-folster.github.io/
+if you would like to check out my website, please visit: https://rory-folster.github.io/

 *Please note that this website is no where near complete*